Many-body parametric resonances in the driven sine-Gordon model: Driving protocols closing the gap

-In the presence of a large driving amplitude $|\tilde{g}|> 1$, the heating dynamics is modified.
-We plot the mode-resolved energy profile $\overline{E}_k(t)$ for different times in Fig.~\ref{fig:strong_drive}, using the driving strength $\tilde{g}=-1.5$.
+In the presence of a large driving amplitude $\tilde{g}> 1$, the heating dynamics is modified.
+We plot the mode-resolved energy profile $\overline{E}_k(t)$ for different times in Fig.~\ref{fig:strong_drive}, using the driving strength $\tilde{g}=1.5$.
 In contrast to the case of a weak drive discussed above, a strong modulation leads to a broad parametric resonance, as well as to strong non-linear couplings between modes, resulting in a smoother energy profile $E_k$ at all times, without well defined resonance peaks.
 Instead, we observe a threshold at $\tilde{k}_{\rm thres}\approx 2.25$, above which the energy starts to fall off as a function of $\tilde{k}$.
 We can gain a qualitative understanding of this behavior based on the uncoupled Mathieu equations ~\eqref{eq:mathieu}, predicting a broadened first and second resonance in close proximity.
 The mode-coupling modifies the boundary of these unstable lobes, merging them into a single broad heating region ${\rm Im}\,\nu(\tilde{k},\tilde{g})<0$ with exponentially fast heating below the threshold $\tilde{k}_{\rm thres}$.
 While this perturbative reasoning explains the main features in Fig.~\ref{fig:strong_drive}, the details of the dynamics depend strongly on the pronounced coupling between the modes, and can only be obtained from a simulation accounting for the full many-body potential.

-For the strong drive considered in Fig.~\ref{fig:strong_drive}, the homogeneous mode $k=0$ heats up exponentially fast, with a large heating rate, giving rise to a pronounced peak on short time scales (compare to the phase diagram of a single oscillator, Fig.~\ref{fig:setup}).
+For the strong drive considered in Fig.~\ref{fig:strong_drive}, the homogeneous mode $k=0$ heats up exponentially fast~\footnote{\li{The typical time scale of the exponential heating in mode $k=0$ is shorter than the time scale associated with the heating in modes $k>0$.
+The snapshots plotted in Fig.~\ref{fig:strong_drive} were chosen to reflect the change of population in modes $k>0$; at these time scales, the exponential heating of mode $k=0$ has already stopped, instead, the excitation is transferred gradually from $k=0$ to the higher modes $k>0$.}}, with a large heating rate, giving rise to a pronounced peak on short time scales (compare to the phase diagram of a single oscillator, Fig.~\ref{fig:setup}).
 At later times, this high excitation is transferred to the remaining modes, as can be observed in Fig.~\ref{fig:strong_drive}.